 It is a long story how we happened to reserve the Hostel Eleven.
 For some reason we had the idea that the municipal albergue four kilometers farther on in Marinhas was already full.
 It is a long way north to the next accommodation from the albergue, and we did not want to have to back track to Esposende.

-I tried to book the Hostel Eleven on my smart phone, to no avail!
+I tried to book the Hostel Eleven on my phone, to no avail!
 We asked the waiter again for assistance, and he called someone, and said that everything was full!
 What?
 I didn't think we saw that many pilgrims!
 It was only the end of April!
 Something just didn't make sense.

 We figured that we might have to pay a bit to spend the night at the beachside somewhere, but we would be fine.
 We decided to wait for the Hostel Eleven to open at 4:00 and see what was up.